How Do I Test My Well Water in a Lab?

 Always test your water before spending money on a water filtration or treatment system.

-• Tap Score’s Advanced Well test is a great place to start if you’ve never tested your water before thanks to its blend of essentials like bacteria, heavy metals, and nitrates, and more esoteric contaminants like VOCs.
+Tap Score’s Essential Well Test is a great place to start if you’ve never tested your water before.